erlef/website/.github/pull_request_template.md

 # Screenshots

-Please attach screenshots and/or gifs of any visible changes to the community page here.
+Please attach screenshots and/or gifs of any visible changes to pages here.